gvwilson/thirdbit/src/fiction/santas/index.md

 <section markdown="1">

-## A Train Ride
+## Deliveries

 Here's a fun fact:
-if you eat nothing but cold tinned beans for a week, you don't actually learn to appreciate either their taste or their texture.
+if you eat nothing but cold tinned beans for breakfast, lunch, and dinner, you don't actually learn to appreciate either their taste or their texture.
 Here's another:
 hot showers are possibly the greatest thing ever invented,